Fertility disorders in men

 Diagnostic options

-The diagnosis of fertility disorders begins with a detailed medical history and physical examination.
-This includes a sperm quality analysis, which examines the number, motility and shape of the sperm.
-Further diagnostic measures may include hormone analysis, genetic testing and imaging procedures such as ultrasound to detect structural abnormalities.
+The diagnosis of fertility disorders should be carried out with a detailed medical history and physical examination by your treating urologist.
+This should include a sperm quality analysis, in which the number, motility and shape of the sperm are examined.
+Further diagnostic measures may include hormone analysis, genetic testing and imaging techniques such as ultrasound to detect structural abnormalities.

 Treatment approaches